neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-2.md

       ![image](../media/pol12.png)

-3. On the Storage account page, keep the default subscription selected, then please select a resource group included in the policy assignment from the resource group list.
+3. On the Storage account page, keep the default subscription selected, then please select a resource group **ODL-AZ-305M02-<inject key="Deployment-id"></inject>**.

 4. Please enter a name of the storage account on the **storage account name** and then click **Review**.